Liksu/api-mid-mock/README.md

 * `path` - specifies path to config file or all mocks root folder, by default `./mocks`
 * `useFiles` - boolean flag that allows adding the mock files to configuration, by default `false`
+* `acceptOnlyJSON` - boolean flag to skip loading route from browser application by checking Accept header, by default `true`

 # Files based usage